The Wireless Projection Guide- What Are the Options And How Does It Work?

-Whether it's for home use, travel, business, education, gaming, entertainment or art, projecting your smart device wirelessly can make life a whole lot easier.
-We do however know how complicated it can be to choose the most suitable wireless projector.
-This blog breaks down the top Pico Projectors, their Wi-Fi functionality and what you need to make them work for your needs.
+Whether it's for home use, travel, business, education, gaming, entertainment or art, projecting your smart device wirelessly can make life a whole lot easier, see our full range of wireless projectors here.

 How does Full Wireless Mirroring work with a projector?